romdr/NetDebugLog/README.txt

 NetDebugLog

 NetDebugLog is an open source C++ client for NetDebugPlot (http://www.shazbits.com/netdebugplot).
 There are 1 .cpp and 1 .h files to include in your project to make it all work.
 It consists of a TCP client, a couple configuration and logging functions.
-It's currently implemented with Winsock and QueryPerformanceCounter (high resolution timer) but could easily be ported to other platforms.
+It's currently implemented with Winsock and QueryPerformanceCounter (high resolution timer) and could easily be ported to other platforms.

 Example: